 Top Tip: To remove food stains from your clothing, spray them with a mixture of equal parts vinegar and water before washing.
 Particularly stubborn stains can be removed with a small amount of hydrogen peroxide before washing as normal.

 Whether you have stone tiles, vinyl or lino, most floor types can be cleaned and polished with a solution made of 125ml white vinegar and two litres of water.
 After mopping your floors, rinse with clean water and allow it to dry.
 For wooden floors, mix the white vinegar and the water with 15 drops of peppermint oil for a nice sheen.

 Top Tip: To polish the wood, mix one-part white vinegar, two-parts olive oil, then lightly buff it into the floor until it has a nice shine.

 Even the best cared-for bathroom is likely to develop a little mildew from time to time.
 Mix a little hydrogen peroxide with water in a spray bottle and apply it to the affected areas then wait for an hour before rinsing it with clean water.
 To clean your tub and tiles, scrub with baking soda on a wet sponge and rinse afterwards.

 Top tip: If the stains are particularly stubborn, wipe it down with vinegar first and then scrub away!

 As we all know, kitchens can get quite messy thanks to being the centre of the home!
+We’ve got tips to declutter your home, with a nifty trick to try in your kitchen!
 To clean your fridge, an all-purpose cleaner made of vinegar and water can be used to scrub the interior and any materials made of stainless steel.
 Baking soda can remove oil and grease from most surfaces when scrubbed with a wet brush.